gautemo/Gaute-Meek-Olsen/src/dev-blog/intro-firestore.md

 ### Transactions

-What if the city administrators had opened the application and clicked the increase button the exact same time?
+What if the city administrators had opened the application and clicked the increase button at the exact same time?
 In that case, we need to use a transaction to avoid a race condition.

 ```js
 const populationTransaction = (city, inc) => {